ravig1729/JS-Interview_QnA/README.md

     });

 ## 13. What is IIFE?
 IIFE (Immediately Invoked Function Expression) is a JavaScript function that runs as soon as it is defined.
-The signature of it would be as below,
+The signature of it would be as below, or it is a way to execute function immedately as soon as they are created , this is the way to present the function and variable from polluting the global on=bject is to use IIFE.

     (function () {
       // logic here